-The φ-epoch in which [Al]{+N}, [drinks]{V}, and [coffee]{-N} are excited comes to an end.
+The $\phi$ -epoch in which [Al]{+N}, [drinks]{V}, and [coffee]{-N} are excited comes to an end.
 The state trajectory will change drastically, depending sensitively on the surroundings and other c-systems.
 Hence we make no assumptions about the subsequent state in the canonical production trajectory.
 We imagine that excitation of [Al], [drinks], and [coffee] c-systems may activate ("prime") semantically associated c-systems through weak e-coupling.
 This priming comes in the form of biasing forces on the state trajectory, with numerous other surroundings forces determining the outcome.
 It is important to note that our representations depict only the most strongly excited (above-ground) systems, only the tip of an iceberg.
 In a more detailed analysis, many more cs-systems and gm-systems would be active throughout the trajectory.
 Various environmental/contextual factors-is it a socially appropriate time to speak?, are there salient environmental forces acting on a speaker?-along with the current system state, influence the evolution of the system.

-Interactions between conceptual-syntactic and gestural-motoric organization regarding gestural-motor organization and its interaction with conceptual-syntactic organization, which are worth discussing here.
+Interactions between conceptual-syntactic and gestural-motoric organization

 The o/el framework aims to provide a comprehensive framework for analysis of language, a theory that can describe any empirical phenomenon.
 Our primary focus in this book is on conceptual-syntactic organization, rather than gestural-motoric organization.
-However, there are a number of hypotheses
+However, there are a number of hypotheses regarding gestural-motor organization and its interaction with conceptual-syntactic organization, which are worth discussing here.